#167 Janet Smith & Wong Foon Sing

 Reviewed by Ginny Ratsoy

-With the practice that comes from numerous subsequent publications, including, between 2000 and 2007, four mystery-thrillers, Gray has since fine-tuned his abilities to merge fact and fiction, social critique and character insight, and levity and gravity for his novel, The White Angel.
+Fortunately, we are in good hands with John MacLachlan Gray, who, as a musician, essayist, screenwriter, journalist, commentator, actor, director, and, above all, playwright and novelist, has stellar credentials for negotiating complex terrain.
+His most outstanding example of stupendous success treating historical events is the 1978 play, Billy Bishop Goes to War.
+With the practice that comes from numerous subsequent publications, including, between 2000 and 2007, four mystery-thrillers, Gray has fine-tuned his abilities to merge fact and fiction, social critique and character insight, and levity and gravity.

 For complex reasons — but largely to expose corruption in high places — an unlikely trio works to solve the crime: Howard Sparrow, undertaker and social agitator, hideously deformed by the war; his girlfriend, Mildred Wickstram, upper-class English import and sporadic transvestite; and Sparrow’s friend, Edward McCurdy, poet manqué, newspaper reporter, and lonely man.
 They meet in various speakeasies that showcase underground Vancouver, including Hogan’s Alley, known as “the coloured part of town,” which had become an amusement park for affluent young people from other parts of Vancouver.
 Their sideline positions afford the three ample opportunities to deduce while appearing detached.